xkapil/Notes/Git/04-Branching-And-Rebase.md

           /       \  M3' (Merge-Commit)
     M1<--M2<--M3  /

-    Please note that the new *merge commit* is a meta-commit which has no changes of it's own.
-Also, it has 2 parents.
+    Please note that the new *merge commit* is a meta-commit because its contents are related to work done solely in the repository, and not to new work done in the working tree.
+Also note that it has **2 parents**.

     Running `git log --graph` will show you both the divergent paths.